JyYoungK/NEWSProject/README.md

 - Create `.env.local` file inside client
 - Fill in the followings
 - MEDIASTACK_API_KEY = https://mediastack.com/quickstart <-- Go to this link and Sign Up, then you should get API Access Key in Step 1.
 Copy it without the ""
-- STEPZEN_API_KEY = https://stepzen.com/getting-started?details=rest <-- Go to this link Sign Up, then you should see Enter your Admin Key when prompted.
+- STEPZEN_API_KEY = https://stepzen.com/getting-started?details=rest <-- Go to this link and Sign Up, then you should see Enter your Admin Key when prompted.
+Copy it without the ""
+- NEXT_PUBLIC_WEATHER_API_KEY = https://openweathermap.org/api <-- Go to this link and Sign Up, then you should see your Key when prompted.
 Copy it without the ""

 ### Check if APIKey is working correctly